Animation of a Rotating Electron Wave Function

 GIF animation of the rotating electron wave function

-The animation is also available on YouTube.
+The animation can also be viewed on YouTube.

 1. Use a Monte Carlo method to distribute points according to the probability density.

-Altering only the phase makes the wave function appear to rotate.
+Changing only the phase makes the wave function appear to rotate.

 JavaScript animation of the electron wave function